What to Always Have in Your Car For Emergencies - Most Important Things!

 Reflective Triangles or Road Flares

 Having at least three reflective triangles is the recommendation by the American Red Cross.
-These are very important if your car crash happens at night or in bad weather conditions.
+These are very important if your car crash happens at night, on the highway or in bad weather conditions.

 Thanks to today’s technology you can also get LED road flares.
 These emergency safety flares are an excellent alternative to the incendiary flares of the past.
 Using LED flares reduces the risk of fires and are more environmentally friendly.

 LED emergency safety flares are safe to hold in your hand.
 Place them on the ground to identify a vehicle collision or use them to signal for help.